dragonflydb/documentation/docs/integrations/bullmq.md

 This mode locks the entire data store for each Lua script.
 In other words, it is slow, but it is safe and does not require any changes from the code that uses BullMQ.

-To utilize Dragonfly's multi-threaded performance and achieve superior performance for your application, we introduce a mode that enables locks on hashtags instead of individual keys.
+To utilize Dragonfly's multi-threaded capability and achieve superior performance for your application, we introduce a mode that enables locks on hashtags instead of individual keys.
 In this mode, each BullMQ queue will be exclusively owned by a single thread, and accessing multiple queues could be done in parallel.
 To employ Dragonfly in this mode, please follow the steps below to configure Dragonfly and utilize BullMQ in your application.